QuentinRa/blog.quentinra.dev/special/cesim/index.md

 Then your file grade is the mean of your three grades.
-*Please take note that the part of this UE is testing your luck since no one will actually tells you what are your mistakes nor how you could improve.*
+*Please take note that the part of this UE is testing your luck since no one will tell you what are your mistakes nor how you could improve
+(for the report you will have some feedback though).*

 <div class="sr"></div>

 ## The main idea

-You got some seasons : winter and summer.
+You got some seasons: winter and summer.
 You first start a bit before winter and will take some decisions for the next winter.
-Then the timeline will advance and you will take decisions for the next summer.
+Then the timeline will advance and you will make decisions for the next summer.
 You will do that for **8** turns.

 You are usually in a team of 4 to 5 persons.
 Each